ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 to find out who the authorized signers are for your company (assuming you re one of them), get the documentation signed, and keep it organized.

 Do not lose or misplace these contracts as they ll be useful for future nego - tiations or due diligence.
-Ensure you re tracking the costs in your budgets

-or with your SaaS management platform (SMP).
+Ensure you re tracking the costs in your budgets or with your SaaS management platform (SMP).

 Post-Sales

 After the deal is signed you will likely be handed off to a different repre - sentative at your vendor, someone whose title is similar to either post-sales support or customer service manager (CSM). ese individuals are incen - tivized by, measured by, and focused on customer retention or product upsells. ey re knowledgeable about the product, and at least somewhat technical.
 Going forward, they ll serve as your advocate for new features and getting defects resolved.

-135

-7. Which Type of Startup CTO Are You?
+## Which Type of Startup CTO Are You?

 Whether you re the CTO, a CEO playing the role of CTO, or a founder hoping to hire a CTO, it's helpful to have a clear understanding of what exactly it is a CTO does in a startup, and how that role differs from executive and leader - ship roles in more established companies.
 As with most things, the answer depends on context and will change over time.
 Calvin French-Owen has

 a great article (ctohb.com/founder2cto) breaking down the CTO into four archetypes: People Leader, Architect, R&D, and Marketing/Consumer- facing.
 I like this breakdown and will refine it a bit here to three types:

- Tech-Focused
+* Tech-Focused

- People-Focused
+* People-Focused

- Externally Focused
+* Externally Focused

-The Tech-Focused CTO *AKA The Chief Architect*
+### The Tech-Focused CTO *AKA The Chief Architect*

- e tech-focused CTO may also be the office of the CTO, leading an internal technical skunkworks whose primary output is forward-thinking strategy, architecture, and sometimes proof-of-concept implementation on how to help the business down the road. is CTO will have fewer reports, with the bulk of the engineering organization reporting to a separate vice president of engineering.
+The tech-focused CTO may also be the office of the CTO, leading an internal technical skunkworks whose primary output is forward-thinking strategy, architecture, and sometimes proof-of-concept implementation on how to help the business down the road. is CTO will have fewer reports, with the bulk of the engineering organization reporting to a separate vice president of engineering.
 In this case, it's not uncommon for the vice presi - dent of engineering (VPE) to report to somebody other than the CTO most commonly, directly to a CEO or to a chief product officer (CPO).

- e internal tech-focused CTO may also be the chief technical process architect, setting up tools, systems, and processes for how technical work gets done.
+The internal tech-focused CTO may also be the chief technical process architect, setting up tools, systems, and processes for how technical work gets done.

-137
-1\.7WHICTHYPEOFSTARTUCPEOAREYO?U

 As an internal tech-focused CTO, you may also function as a product manager if your company s product is highly technical in nature (i.e., devel - oper tools, API-as-a-service, etc.)

-The People-Focused CTO

-*AKA the VP of Engineering (VPE)*
+The People-Focused CTO *AKA the VP of Engineering (VPE)*

 A typical startup will not have both a VPE and a CTO, and so it often falls on the CTO to fill the VPE role. is is often also the hardest role for a cofounder CTO to fill, as the responsibilities of the day one technical cofounder don t much over - lap with the responsibilities of the internally people-focused technical leader.

- e people-focused CTO is responsible for setting internal technical culture, the hiring process, and overseeing internal processes. is CTO spends much of their time actually managing either independent con - tributors or other technical managers. is is the most critical of the three focus areas to get right.
+The people-focused CTO is responsible for setting internal technical culture, the hiring process, and overseeing internal processes. is CTO spends much of their time actually managing either independent con - tributors or other technical managers. is is the most critical of the three focus areas to get right.
 If a company isn t hiring well, or its technical staff is poorly managed, unmotivated, unfocused, or not aligned, it can impact productivity, and even lead to bad decision-making that will hurt the orga - nization in the long term.

 The Externally Focused CTO